 Employee comments provide a rich source of insight and add context to quantitative responses.
-Whilst every employee comment is valuable, analysing them manually has a cost and can become time consuming, especially in larger organizations.
-Peakon Topics’ analysis uses Natural Language Processing (NLP), a field of machine learning, to analyse employee comments and identify important themes and overall sentiment related to issues that matter to the people in your organisation.
-Peakon’s bottom-up approach makes it possible to surface the most relevant topics in real-time, across multiple languages, without introducing bias.
+Whilst every employee comment is valuable, analyzing them manually has a cost and can become time consuming, especially in larger organizations.
+Peakon Topics’ analysis uses Natural Language Processing (NLP), a field of machine learning, to analyze employee comments and identify important themes and overall sentiment related to issues that matter to the people in your organization.
+Peakon’s bottom-up approach makes it possible to surface the most relevant topics in real-time, in multiple languages, without introducing bias.
 To learn more about how to review your topics, see Doing a qualitative text and sentiment analysis with Topics.

 This article covers:

 Peakon avoids common pitfalls of text analytics described above and provides companies with actionable topics.
 The unique benefits of Peakon’s approach are:

 - Topics are actionable as they are in a context - an ‘Additional Training’ Topic in relation to the Accomplishment driver may require different action than the same Topic in the Peer Relationship driver.